itinance/react-native-fs/README.md

 ```

   * For react-native 0.60.0 and higher
-  You don't need to change MainApplication.java, since native packages are automatically linked.
+    * You don't need to change `MainApplication.java`, since native packages are automatically linked.

 ## Usage (Windows)